 Leonardo in Venice

 Da Vinci’s renowned “Vitruvian Man,” a study of the human form from both an artistic and scientific perspective, is kept in Venice’s Galleria dell’Accademia.
-Given the very delicate nature of the paper drawing, Vitruvian Man is not always on display to the public.
-But in 2019, during Leonardo 500, the gallery has opened a special exhibit around the famous figure.
+Note that given the very delicate nature of the paper drawing, Vitruvian Man is not always on display to the public.